halmasieh/Cryptocurrences/README.md

 4- Run the K-means algorithm to predict the K clusters for the cryptocurrencies data, using K-means algorithm.

-5- Visualize the distinct groups that correspond to the three principal components you created in step 2, using scatter plots with Plotly Express and hvplot.
+5- Visualize the distinct groups that correspond to the three principal components you created in step 2, using scatter plot with Plotly Express and hvplot.